One-Shot Method for Computing Generalized Winding Numbers: Background

 \section{Background}

-We start by defining a generalized winding number for a \new{smooth}\footnote{Both the theory and the method we propose apply equally to piecewise smooth surfaces.
-We only use smoothness for the simplicity of exposition.} surface $M$ with a boundary $\partial M$.
-For brevity, later in the text we write `winding number' instead of `generalized winding number'.
+We start by defining a generalized winding number for a smooth oriented curve $C$ in 2D and an oriented surface $M$ in 3D, open or closed. \new{Both the theory and the method we propose apply equally to piecewise smooth curves or surfaces.
+We only use smoothness for the simplicity of exposition.} For brevity, later in the text we write `winding number' instead of `generalized winding number'.